Summary: Offshore software development can be risky, but asking these 12 questions can help you find the right outsourcing partner for your company.

-Your company is growing by leaps and bounds, but you may notice that the resources available are limited.
+Your company is growing, but you may notice that the resources available are limited.
 Especially when it comes to development talent.
 In the United States, there is a shortage

 What is Offshore Software Development?

-Offshore custom software development, or offshore custom software engineering, is the process of looking overseas for talent to help with information technology, project design, engineering, coding and other areas of expertise.
-Offshore software development provide a cost-efficient solution for the developer shortage American companies face.
-There are three basic ways to use offshore developers:
+Offshore custom software development, or offshore custom software engineering, is the process of looking to a faraway country for talent to help with information technology, project design, engineering, coding, and other areas of expertise.
+Offshore software development provides a cost-efficient solution for the developer shortage American companies face, but also comes with a laundry list of other issues.

 12 Questions to Ask Any Offshore Software Development Company